UGSDW/ugsdw.github.io/together/faq/index.md

 We don't send the College a list of our members.
 Your name and signature will be reviewed and counted by a neutral third party or the NLRB.

-### Can international students participate in the union?

-Absolutely!
-Many of our members and several of our officers are international students.
-Joining a union has absolutely no impact on your immigration status or student visa.

 ### I like my work.
 Why would I want a union?